juheon/LRCAGE/README.md

 docker pull jhmaeng/lrcage
 docker images ; See if you can find jhmaeng/lrcage
 ```
-3. Modify and run “run_with_docker.sh” script in <your installation directory>
+3. Modify and run “run_with_docker.sh” script in "<your installation directory>"